protzermotzer/e6module/README.md

 ## Warning
-*Be aware that e621.net only allows 2 requests per second and 230 max requests at a time*
+*Be aware that e621.net only allows 2 requests per second and 230 max requests at a time* Make sure to replace `NAME HERE` on line 105 with whatever your e621 account name may be.

 ## Required Modules
 - PIL